FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 The architecture of a software system encompasses the set of key decisions about its overall organization.

-We will be talking about the logical architecture, a high-level view of the code structure, and the physical architecture, which will show the connection between each machine and the used technologies.
+The following topics refer to the logical and physical architecture, which will show the connection between each machine and the used technologies.

 ## Logical architecture

+We decided to use the MVC architecture pattern which splits the code in three parts keeping the view, model and controller independent of each other.

+- The **Model** only contains the data such as the information about the conferences, user data, etc.

+- The **View** displays this data, collects and sends user interactions to the Controller.

+- The **Controller** is the brain of the app.
+It determinates how data in the Model is changed accordingly to the actions reported by the View.

 ---
 ## Physical architecture

+Before starting to implement the application, we needed to decide the programming language: Flutter was the obvious choice, since it was recommended by the professors and is one of the most prominent mobile development frameworks.

+For the database server we chose Firebase as it is simple to setup and easy to integrate with Flutter.

 ---
 ## Prototype